spyice/room_generator/README.md

 - navigate to app/room_generator/assets/worldgen
 - change which presets are included in the generator by changing 'config.ron'
 - add/change/remove presets in the 'presets' directory

+How to control other things
+- camera zoom level / player speed can be found under UI -> 'Resources' ->' 'GameConfiguration'
+- visual connection lines can be found under UI -> 'Resources' -> 'WorldgenGizmos'